shafinsiddique/personal-site/personal-site/content/_index.md

 I'm passionate about all things software, and spend most of my time [building tools on my own]({{<ref "/projects/index.md" >}}).

-So far I've built programming language interpreters, web applications, chrome extensions, android apps and many more.
+So far I've built gaming console emulators, programming language interpreters, web applications, chrome extensions, android apps and many more.
 I have also worked heavily with distributed systems.

 Previously, I worked at [Microsoft](https://www.microsoft.com/) as a Software Engineer Intern on the [Azure API Management Team](https://azure.microsoft.com/en-ca/services/api-management/).